yingweiwo

 Additional Infomation

-1-Methyl-2-pyrrolidone, or N-Methyl-2-pyrrolidone (NMP), is a chemical compound with 5-membered lactam structure.
-It is a colorless to slightly yellow liquid miscible with water.
-It is used in petrochemical processing, and as a solvent for surface treatment of textiles, resins and metal coated plastics or as a paint stripper.
-In the pharmaceutical industry, N-methyl-2-pyrrolidone is used in the formulation for drugs by both oral and transdermal delivery routes.
-NMP has been identified as a reproductive toxicant, first by California in 2001[3] and then by the European Commission in 2003.
-In the face of increasing regulation, some manufacturers are considering alternative solvents for some applications, especially where worker exposure is difficult to control, such as in paint stripping, graffiti removal, and agriculture.
+1-Methyl-2-pyrrolidone, or N-methyl-2-pyrrolidone (NMP), is a compound with a five-membered lactam structure.
+It is a colorless to slightly yellow liquid that is miscible with water.
+It is used in petrochemical processing and can also be used as a solvent or paint remover for the surface treatment of textiles, resins and metal-coated plastics.
+In the pharmaceutical industry, N-methyl-2-pyrrolidone is used in the formulation of oral and transdermal drugs.
+NMP has been identified as a reproductive toxicant, first by the state of California in 2001[3] and by the European Commission in 2003.
+Faced with increasingly stringent regulations, some manufacturers are considering using alternative solvents in certain applications, especially in situations where worker exposure is difficult to control, such as paint stripping, graffiti removal and agriculture.
 (Wikipedia)

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.